matfrei/cheatsheets/docker.md

 ## Clearing all containers from a machine when things have gone bad and a fresh start is needed

-(or you have filled the harddisk with lot's of docker images and disk space is urgently needed)
+(or you have filled the harddisk with lots of docker images and disk space is urgently needed)

 ```
 docker system prune --all